khjde1207/khjde1207.github.io/datas/dev/note.md

   * If you connect the link to the device, synchronization is automatically attempted when you run the app or go home and return.
   * If the file name is the same and the location of the linked device is larger, it automatically moves to that location.

-- TTS settings - Tried to modify the media button function.
-   * This option is only active on devices that can use the media button.

 ---